getac020/-inet_4031_adduser_script/README.md

 # Steps taken for assignment

-* Create a GitHub Repository for Storing Code:
-*     this is nested

--     Created a new GitHub repository named inet_4031_adduser_script.
+* Created a new GitHub repository named inet_4031_adduser_script.

-** Synchronized this repository to a local repository on an Ubuntu server.
+* Synchronized this repository to a local repository on an Ubuntu server.

-** Pushed local repo changes to the remote GitHub repo for synchronization.
+* Pushed local repo changes to the remote GitHub repo for synchronization.

-* Create the 'create-users.py' Script:

-** Navigated to the new repository directory.
+* Navigated to the new repository directory.

-** Created the create-users.py file and added starter Python code to automate adding users and groups.
+* Created the create-users.py file and added starter Python code to automate adding users and groups.

-* Create the 'create-users.input' File:

-** Created the create-users.input file containing user data.
+* Created the create-users.input file containing user data.

-** Input file contained a colon-delimited list of usernames, passwords, last names, first names, and groups.
+* Input file contained a colon-delimited list of usernames, passwords, last names, first names, and groups.

-* Create Users with the 'create-users.py' Script:

-** Ran the create-users.py script to process the input file and create user accounts.
+* Ran the create-users.py script to process the input file and create user accounts.

-** Included mechanisms to skip specific users and handle incorrectly formatted lines.
+* Included mechanisms to skip specific users and handle incorrectly formatted lines.

-* Confirm the Users Have Been Created:

-** Verified user and group creation using command-line tools.
+* Verified user and group creation using command-line tools.

-** Checked for successful execution of the script by inspecting system files.
+* Checked for successful execution of the script by inspecting system files.